 Supporting Top-Level Objects

-If you want UFT One to recognize the custom control as the highest Java object in the test object hierarchy, you need to inform UFT One that this Java control is a top-level object.
+If you want a custom control to be recognized as the highest Java object in the test object hierarchy, you need to specify that this Java control is a top-level object.
 You do this by overriding the utility method isWindow(Object obj) in the support class to return true.
 In the following example, the JavaApplet AllLights is a top-level Java object.

 Only a container object can be a top-level object.
 A container object is one that extends java.awt.container if it is AWT-based, or org.eclipse.swt.widgets.Composite if it is SWT-based.